uPortal-Attic/uportal-home/docs/README.md

 default set and ordering of home page content that is filtered to the viewing user's permissions.

 #### Toggleable view modes:

+Widgets show on the home page in either a minimalist "compact mode" or a rich "expanded mode".
+AngularJS-portal takes a guess at the best default mode for a given browser and users can toggle the mode, with their preference stored in browser local storage.

 + [Expanded mode](expanded.md)
 + [Compact mode](compact.md)